barumau/pandunia/engli/engli-pandunia.md

 any (no matter which) - eni
 appear - zayu
 appearance (looks) - rupe
-apple - apel
+apple - aple
-applesauce - apelsos
+applesauce - aplosaus
 application - aplike
 apply (put to use for a purpose) - aplika
 apprentice - karxuler